pozitronik/cloudcrypt/README.md

 # CloudCrypt

-Standalone command-line utility for encrypting and decrypting files using the same cipher backends as the (https://github.com/pozitronik/CloudMailRu)[CloudMailRu Total Commander plugin].
+Standalone command-line utility for encrypting and decrypting files using the same cipher backends as the [https://github.com/pozitronik/CloudMailRu](CloudMailRu Total Commander plugin).
 Useful for backup verification, migration between storage providers, or working with encrypted files outside Total Commander.

 ## Building